Quick answer

 Can I get a mortgage on Universal Credit?

 Yes.
-Twenty-two lenders in our comparison accept Universal Credit as standard income, and a further eight will consider it on referral.
+Twenty-three of the 30 lenders in our comparison accept Universal Credit as standard income.
 Lenders typically include the standard allowance, child element, and disability elements but exclude the housing element.
 Your UC award letter or journal showing payment breakdowns is usually required as evidence.

 Do lenders accept PIP for mortgage affordability?